Yvonne Carter Award for Outstanding Early Career Researcher

 - Your CV

 - A letter outlining your current research, including how your work to date demonstrates your contribution to advancing the discipline of academic primary care (whether education or research) through the research process.
 Your application should include an imaginative proposal for the use of the award funds (including anticipated benefits and outputs).
+This should include a statement from the overseas host if applicable.
 Please see purpose of the award above.

 - A letter of support from your Head of Department outlining your contribution to the discipline of academic primary care, including confirmation that your academic post would continue for the duration of the 12 months award.